Lifestohack/pupil-video-backend/README.md

 OpenCV is used to get the frames from the camera source.
 By default camera source 0 is used but the source index can be changed by calling setVideoCaptureParam function.
 You can also set other parameters like width, height and fps.

-If you want to use your own video source instead of built in OpenCV VideoCapture function then see the example at publish_to_pupil.py.
-It reads the RGB frames from the Raspberry pi camera connected through CSI and publishes it.

 ## Start from terminal
 ```sh
 python main.py [-h] [-d DEVICE] [-i IP] [-p PORT] [-vs VIDEOSOURCE]